Meet Lily, Ursuline's resident therapy dog from Ursuline College on Vimeo.

 You may want to identify yourself as a student with a disability when you meet with your advisor.
 (For students in FOCUS, academic advising by the LD Specialist is included.)
 It is important to be aware of your strengths and weaknesses when planning your semester.
 For example, if reading is challenging for you, it is helpful to balance your course load so that you do not take four courses which have heavy reading demands.
 This type of self-awareness may be important to share with an academic advisor as you plan a semester course load.
 Are there smaller classes for students with LD?

-Many students find that tape recorders are helpful in reviewing and adding to class notes.
-As a common courtesy, you should speak with your professor about using a tape recorder before you appear in class ready to tape.
+Many students find that taping is helpful in reviewing and adding to class notes.
+As a common courtesy, you should speak with your professor about using a recording device before you appear in class ready to tape.
 You may find it helpful to sit in the front of the classroom and use a tape recorder with a counter.
 When class begins, set the counter at 000.
 Take notes as best you can.
 If you know that you have missed information, jot down the number on the counter in the margin of your notebook next to the section where you are unsure of the notes.
 When you go back to review the tape, you can then fast forward it to the number on the counter which corresponds to the number in the margin.
 You can also compare your notes with a volunteer note taker from class, too.
 Can I request a single room in a residence hall?

 See the Resident Life portion of the Student handbook.
 Priority is based upon the nature of your disability and single room charges may be applied.
 What is self-advocacy?